-Cameras – Different types of camera and features are available depending on location, coverage and light etc.
+Cameras – Different types of camera and features are available depending on location, coverage and available light etc.

 Power & Cable – How cameras are powered and connected either using coaxial or data cable.

 DVR stands for Digital video recorder for use with analogue cameras.

 Choose the type of DVR